 Thus, the fire opal gem provides positive meanings and attributes to its wearers.
 Above all, the most important meaning for which it is popular is the exemplification of the joy of the heart.

 True to its name, this opal comes from fire; it is created in the depths of old volcanoes.
 This stone is formed when water percolates silica-rich lava and fills its hollows and ridges.

 The lava retains water within it under tremendous heat and pressure, which then solidifies to form sun-bright droplets.
 Thus, fire opal is composed of small hydrated silica balls of different sizes.
 These size variations generate a dominant reddish-orange spectrum when put under the light that gets reflected.

-As the spectrum is of red and orange, the silica structures are somewhat larger than those opals that result in a blue spectrum.
+As the spectrum is red and orange, the silica structures are somewhat larger than those of opals resulting in a blue spectrum.
 It is a mineraloid, meaning it looks like a mineral but has no internal structure or crystal form.

 There is no structural arrangement for forming crystals.
 Thus, fire opals are neither minerals nor igneous, sedimentary, or metamorphic rocks.

 The red and orange colors or their shades come from the fine iron oxide traces present in the gem.
 The non-ferrous ones are likely to exhibit pastel yellow, blue, and peach hues.
 With new global mines, red and orange are not the only colors or shades of fire opals found today.
 They can show as many colors as a flashing flame.

 Fire opals feature a lower density level than glass.
 Just like other opals, they are relatively hard, with a rating ranging from 6.0 to 6.5 on the Moh’s hardness scale.
 Their tolerance to heat, alkalines, and acids is weak.
 Exposing them to excessive light or heat is likely to result in cracks or make them cloudy.

 Although hard, these stones are somewhat sensitive, due to which they need a protective setting.